hanzhi713/image-collage-maker/README.md

 Takeaway 1:

 The high (cubic) computational complexity of the fair mode means that the computation time grows much faster with respect to the number of tiles.
 It typically takes 30 seconds for 5000 tiles and 5 minutes for 10000 tiles.
-For large tile count, unless you need fair tile usage, you should go for the unfair mode and set freq_mul appropriately.
+For large tile count, unless you need strict fair tile usage, you should go for the unfair mode and set freq_mul appropriately.

 Takeaway 2:

 Notice the role of `m` in the complexity.
 If you have a high-definition destination image (e.g. 8000x6000) and notice the computation time is long, you can first downsample it so the number of pixels (`m`) will be lower.
 Do note that over downsampling will reduce the quality of the photomosaic.

-**Note on GPU:**
+#### Multiprocessing

+The `--num_process` option specifies the number of processes (cpu cores) to use.
+This defaults to half of you available logical CPUs.
+However, this only applies to the reading tiles phase and photomosaic video processing.
+For photomosaic video, if you have a small number of tiles or a large number of available CPU cores, using multiprocessing may be faster than enabling GPU acceleration.

+#### GPU acceleration

 GPU acceleration can be enabled with the `--gpu` flag.
 However, note it can only provide the listed speedup if `nm` **is large**, typically **>= 10^10**.
 Another way to judge whether GPU acceleration could be useful is observe the `Distance matrix size` message from the log.
 Typically, `Distance matrix size` **>= 100MB** work great on GPU.

-### Option 3: Photomosaic Video

 ### All command line options